Quick answer

 - Service Center: Contact Echo customer service for guidance on locating a certified service center.
 They can provide further diagnostics.

 - Replacement: If the warranty has expired, consider purchasing a new charger or battery as needed.
+When in doubt about any LED pattern, consult the printed LED legend on the charger body or the CBC-58V/CBC-58VA owner's manual.

 FAQ